kitnil/awesome/README.md

 - [openFrameworks](https://github.com/openframeworks/openFrameworks) - openFrameworks is a community-developed cross platform toolkit for creative coding in C++.
 - [halley](https://github.com/amzeratul/halley) - A lightweight game engine written in modern C++
 - [simdjson](https://github.com/simdjson/simdjson) - Parsing gigabytes of JSON per second
-- [Vangers](https://github.com/KranX/Vangers) - Video game that combines elements of the racing and role-playing genres.
+- [Vangers](https://github.com/KranX/Vangers) - The video game that combines elements of the racing and role-playing genres.
 - [immer](https://github.com/arximboldi/immer) - Postmodern immutable and persistent data structures for C++ — value semantics at scale
 - [leveldb](https://github.com/google/leveldb) - LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
 - [GuiLite](https://github.com/idea4good/GuiLite) - ✔️The smallest header-only GUI library(5 KLOC) for all platforms